 I earned a B.A. in Music with a concentration in cello performance at Kutztown University where I studied with Dr. Marie-Aline Cadieux.
 I studied chamber music under Maria Asteriadou of Manhattan School of Music, and Kurt Nikannen, concertmaster of the New York Ballet, and Dr. Mary Ogletree, each at Kutztown University.

 A Pennsylvania native, I began my teaching career at Fleetwood Middle School summer launch program and at Nazareth Music Center.
-My Charlottesville music teaching career began in 2011 at the Music Education Center.
-I had a lot of fun playing in pit orchestras, and I have played many musicals with Pocono Live Arts, Genesius Theater (Reading, PA), and Charlottesville Opera as well as local school productions.
+My Charlottesville music teaching career began in 2011 at the Music Education Center before setting up my independent studio in 2016.
+I had a lot of fun playing in pit orchestras, and have played many musicals with Pocono Live Arts, Genesius Theater (Reading, PA), and Charlottesville Opera as well as local school productions.
 I have also enjoyed playing in the Waynesboro Symphony, James Madison University Symphony and The University of the Shenandoah Symphony Orchestra.

 I love spending my days at Albemarle High School, Jack Jouett Middle School and Sutherland Middle School as a teaching assistant with the orchestras under the direction of Carrie Finnegan.
 I am a proud member of Melodious Strings.
 I recorded a live Celtic Christmas album while on tour in the DC area, Pittsburgh, Ohio, Philadelphia, and Charlottesville.
-I volunteer my time with the LifeTeen worship team at St. Thomas Aquinas in Charlottesville.
-I also work with the Pleasant View Worship Team, a choir and bell choir made up of adults who have intellectual disabilities whose mission is to bring their love of God and music to others in the hope that it also brings opportunity for acceptance for people with disabilities.
-They bring me joy and regularly remind me of the ways in which music can be a catalyst for change.
+I have volunteerd my time with the LifeTeen worship team at St. Thomas Aquinas in Charlottesville. also with the Pleasant View Worship Team, a choir and bell choir made up of adults who have intellectual disabilities.